Avilla, Missouri: A Gruesome Warning to Bushwhackers

-The rebel attack on the Stemmons home was intended to terrorize and diffuse but essentially had the opposite effect, infuriating the townsmen and altering the defensive efforts to offensive as everyone in Avilla took up arms.
+The rebel attack on the Stemmons home was intended to terrorize and diffuse, but essentially had the opposite effect, infuriating the townsmen and altering the defensive efforts to offensive as everyone in Avilla took up arms.
 The Union Army gained possession of Missouri in 1862, but the terrain encompassing Avilla remained plagued with bushwhackers and occasionally small bands of Confederate regulars or guerrilla raiders on horseback.
 The town militia inherently became the earliest county militia for a period, headquartered in Avilla (this was before the formation of the Missouri County Militias in 1864).
 The patrol areas were then extended within eastern Jasper and western Lawrence Counties.
 Patrols of mounted militiamen were augmented by a few Union soldiers of the US Cavalry and continued to protect the town and countryside in several local skirmishes.
-Many bushwackers were tracked down and shot, and within a short time the rest of them grew to fear the deadly Avilla "pioneer marksmen".
-In one account a rebel’s skeleton was found just south of town with a bullet hole in the skull and his name was never identified.
+Many bushwackers were tracked down and shot, and within a short time, the rest of them grew to fear the deadly Avilla "pioneer marksmen".
+In one account, a rebel’s skeleton was found just south of town with a bullet hole in the skull, and his name was never identified.
 He had apparently been killed during a previous skirmish with militiamen, but his remains were not found until they were in an advanced state of decomposition.
 The skull was then hung from the "Death Tree" in Avilla, suspended from a tree limb for over a year near the road at the Dunlap apple orchard "as a warning to all other bushwhackers".

 Union Army Garrison at Avilla

 By 1863, the Enrolled Missouri Militia was stationed at the Union Army garrison in Avilla; these new soldiers were under the command of Major Morgan.
-Tents were erected and storehouses, barns and homes were converted to temporary Army barracks & headquarters which housed hundreds of soldiers at various times, and a number of refugees.
-The town became known to the Missouri Militiamen informally as "Camp Avilla'", and by 1864 many of the original town militiamen continued to assist the new Missouri Militia functioning as patrol leaders in the newly organized Jasper County Militia.
+Tents were erected, and storehouses, barns, and homes were converted to temporary Army barracks & headquarters which housed hundreds of soldiers at various times, and several refugees.
+The town became known to the Missouri Militiamen informally as "Camp Avilla'", and by 1864, many of the original town militiamen continued to assist the new Missouri Militia, functioning as patrol leaders in the newly organized Jasper County Militia.
 Avilla supported anti-guerrilla operations in the region while under Lieutenant-Colonel T.T.
-Crittenden of the Missouri State Militia's 7th Cavalry, and facilitated as a way station when needed in the transportation of Confederate Prisoners of War.
-Being situated in open grassland Avilla was able to maintain a formidable and effective defense and became a sanctuary for refugees of nearby burned-out towns such as Carthage, but the county remained dangerous until the end and even for some time after the war.
+Crittenden of the Missouri State Militia's 7th Cavalry, and served as a way station when needed in the transportation of Confederate Prisoners of War.
+Being situated in open grassland, Avilla was able to maintain a formidable and effective defense and became a sanctuary for refugees of nearby burned-out towns such as Carthage, but the county remained dangerous until the end and even for some time after the war.